stas00/porting/transformers/fairseq-wmt19/README.md

 This is the script I was running repeatedly and trying to figure out how to make the outputs match.

-This is how most of the porting process went, I'd take a small feature, run it the fairseq-way, get the outputs, do the same with the `transformers` code, try to make the outputs match - fiddle with the code until it does, then try a different kind of input make sure it produces the same outputs, and so on, until all inputs match.
+This is how most of the porting process went, I'd take a small feature, run it the `fairseq`-way, get the outputs, do the same with the `transformers` code, try to make the outputs match - fiddle with the code until it does, then try a different kind of input make sure it produces the same outputs, and so on, until all inputs match.

 ## Model porting